University of Sudbury

 The University of Sudbury (Université de Sudbury) is a French-language and tri-cultural university in Sudbury, Ontario, Canada.
-It provides undergraduate programming in Religious Studies, Philosophy, Indigenous Studies, Journalism, and Folklore.
+It provides undergraduate programming in sciences, health sciences, social sciences and commerce.
 It was a federated school of Laurentian University until May 1, 2021, when Laurentian terminated its relationships with all of its federated schools as part of the 2021 Laurentian University financial crisis; it was subsequently announced that the University of Sudbury will continue operations as an independent French-language university.

 The university is a member of Association des collèges et universités de la francophonie canadienne (Association of Colleges and Universities of the Canadian Francophonie), a network of academic institutions of the Canadian Francophonie.

 Founded as a Roman Catholic institution, the university became officially secular in 2021.

 History

 The university was founded as the Collège du Sacré-Cœur (Sacred Heart College) in 1913 by the Jesuits.
 Exclusively French from 1916, Sacred Heart College was the centre of education for young Franco-Ontarians for decades since it was the first, and for a long time, the only institution of higher learning in Northern Ontario.
 In 1957, it changed its name and became the University of Sudbury.
 In 1959, it became a bilingual university.
 In 1960, it formed the Catholic component of Laurentian federation.

 A plaque was erected by the Ontario Heritage Trust, an agency of the Ministry of Heritage, Sport, Tourism and Culture Industries, at Notre Dame & Kathleen Streets, Sudbury:

 In 2017, the Ontario Heritage Trust also erected a permanent plaque at the current University of Sudbury location, to commemorate the creation and first raising of the Franco-Ontarian flag: